 Advocacy Training for Community Health Workers

-A mobile training to elevate the voices of frontline community health workers.
+A free advocacy training to elevate the voices of community health workers.

 Community health workers are the most proximal and trusted care providers for millions of people around the world.
 Despite their demonstrated impact, CHWs have historically been excluded from conversations and decision-making that influence their work and communities.

 We worked with the Community Health Impact Coalition (CHIC) and an advisory group of CHWs from around the world (Kenya, Uganda, Liberia, South Africa, Sierra Leone, Malawi, and Guatemala) to ensure that all content is action-oriented and reflective of the realities of CHWs’ work and the challenges they face.